nulladdr/react-fatless-form/README.md

 ### `validateSchema`

-The `validateSchema` utility function is a simple and efficient tool for validating form values against a schema defined using the [yup] validation library.
-It provides a structured way to collect validation errors, making it easy to integrate with form handling workflows.
+>:warning: Deprecated: This function is deprecated.
+Prefer using a resolver function directly with `form.validate()` or `handleSubmit` for better integration with the form lifecycle.

+The `validateSchema` utility is a generic helper for running a resolver function against a set of values.

 #### API Documentation